chaudharyanoopsingh/Treks/README.md

 <!-- Manifesto -->
 <section id="manifesto">
   <p class="manifesto-text reveal">
-    "The mountains are not stadiums where I satisfy my ambition to achieve.
+    "Every step on these paths is not just a trek — it is a <em>prayer</em>.
+Uttarakhand's shrines do not ask you to be strong;
-    They are cathedrals where I practice my <em>religion</em> — and every trail through India is a verse of that <em>devotion</em>."
+    they ask you to be <em>present</em>."
   </p>
-  <p class="manifesto-attr reveal reveal-delay-1">— Swati Choudhary, Trekker</p>
+  <p class="manifesto-attr reveal reveal-delay-1">— Swati Choudhary, Pilgrim Trekker</p>
 </section>

 <!-- About -->